Advisors; HAYWARD, PRENDERGAST

 Investigation of the connections across disciplines that result in self-critical, intellectually responsible journalism.
 Five units minimum.

 Students must take GS 216 and GS 314 and select three courses from Category Two.

 GS 216: Introduction to Journalism.

-Three courses from the following: GS233: Topics in Journalism (1 unit, but you may count more than one unit when different topics are offered.
-In 2013-14, GS233 courses include Reporting on Government and Journalism and the Public Sphere); EN286: Topics in Creative Writing: The Art and Craft of Narrative Nonfiction; GS222: Introduction to Television and New Media Theory; and FS218 Documentary Form and Filmmaking.
+Three courses from the following: GS 233: Topics in Journalism (1 unit, but you may count more than one unit when different topics are offered.
+In 2016-17, GS 233 courses include Reporting on Government; Secrecy, Surveillance, and Democracy; and Radio Journalism); GS 233 Politics, Ethics, and Journalism; EN 286 Topics in Creative Writing; and FS218 Documentary Form and Filmmaking.
 This component addresses critical questions of journalism in relation to ethical and social issues.

 GS314 or equivalent: Independent Study in Journalism (1 unit).
 This has two components: a practicum in journalism and integrated project designed to function as a capstone for the student’s work in the minor.
 The student is responsible for arranging the internship in consultation with the advisor.
-The student’s work in the practicum will be evaluated by the capstone advisor.
-The final written project should be designed by the student in with the minor advisor and course instructor(s).
+The student’s work in the practicum will be evaluated by the capstone advisor, Alan Prendergast.
+The final written project should be designed by the student in consultation with the minor advisor and course instructor(s).